 Valued and Non-Essential Education, Experience, Knowledge, Skills and Ability

-- Knowledge of the judicial nominations and/or court advocacy issue space
+- Interest in the judicial nominations issue space

 How to Apply

-Email cover letter and resume to email@example.com with “Research Coordinator Applicant” in the subject line.
+Email cover letter, samples of work, and resume to [email protected] with “Graphic Designer Applicant” in the subject line.